-Table H:1-2 identifies climate change impacts on structural features of the Flood Risk Management Tentatively Selected Plan.
+Table H:1-3 identifies climate change impacts on structural features of the Flood Risk Management and Ecosystem Restoration Tentatively Selected Plan.
+It should be noted that the Flood Risk Management plan process incorporated future condition flows which reflect highly developed land use in the Horn Lake Creek and Coldwater River basins.

-Table H:1-2.
-Impacts of Climate Change on Structural Features of the FRM TSP (Base and Future Conditions)
+Table H:1-3.
+Impacts of Climate Change on Structural Features of the Flood Risk

+Management and Ecosystem Restoration TSP (Base and Future Conditions)

-Feature or Measure (Alt ID) Trigger Hazard Harm Qualitative Likelihood Channel Enlargement (5A, 5B, 6A, 6B-NED, 7A- LPP) Increased precipitation from larger, slower moving storms.
+Feature or Measure (Alt ID) Trigger Hazard Harm Qualitative Likelihood Levee- Floodwall Levee- precipitation from may be larger than leve Flood water will exceed the levee height and flood the protected/leveed area causing damages.
+Possible but not Likely Channel Enlargement (5A, 5B, 6A, 6B-NED, 7A- LPP) Increased precipitation from larger, slower moving storms.
 Future flood volumes may be larger than present.
 Large flood volumes may occur more frequently.
 Flood water will exceed the channel capacity and inundate structures causing damages.
-Likely Multiple Detention (6A, 6B-NED, 7A-LPP) Increased precipitation from larger, slower moving storms.
+Possible but not Likely Multiple Detention (6A, 6B-NED, 7A-LPP) Increased precipitation from larger, slower moving storms.
 Future flood volumes may be larger than present.
 Large flood volumes may occur more frequently.
 Floodwater will exceed the detention capacity and overtop the impoundment structure.
-Likely NER (Numerous) Increased precipitation from larger, slower moving storms Future flood volumes may be larger than present.
+Possible but not Likely Levee/ Floodwall Increased precipitation from larger, slower moving storms.
+Future flood volumes may be larger than present.
 Large flood volumes may occur more frequently.
+Floodwater will exceed the detention capacity and overtop the impoundment structure.
+Possible but not Likely NER (Numerous) Increased precipitation from larger, slower moving storms Future flood volumes may be larger than present.
+Large flood volumes may occur more frequently.
 Floodwater will exceed the structure height.
 Erosion could occur and threaten a failure.
 Loss of property is possible.
-Likely
+Possible but not Likely